 How Can I Tell if the Umbilical Cord Is Infected?

-You can tell if the umbilical cord is infected by checking for redness, swelling, discharge, or a foul odor.
+Check for redness, swelling, discharge, or a foul odor.
 If you notice any of these signs, contact your healthcare provider for guidance and evaluation.

 When Should I Contact a Doctor About Umbilical Cord Care?